 Last summer, Poole prepared the port's 2020-2021 budget for the fiscal year that started on October 1, on the assumption that each of 4 cruise companies would have one ship resume sailings from Port Canaveral, Florida in January 2021, and that each line would add a 2nd vessel in April.

 However, the assumption proved to be overly optimistic, as lines continue to work to comply with Centers for Disease Control and Prevention requirements for resuming operation.

-The industry has been shut down since March because of the Coronavirus (COVID-19) pandemic.
-The major cruise companies serving Port Canaveral FL have cancelled their cruises at least through February 2021.
+The industry has been shut down since March because of the pandemic.
+The major cruise companies serving Port Canaveral FL have canceled their cruises at least through February 2021.
 Some analysts believe sailings will not resume until April.

 At their December meeting, Poole told port commissioners: